The Guaranteed Interview Scheme (GIS) was replaced by the disability confidence scheme in 2016.

 - Applications are accepted through Oriel, the online application portal with opening/ close dates published on the NSHCS website and social media platforms in advance.

 - We welcome applications from all applicants who meet the entry requirements as detailed on the person specification.

 Communicate and promote vacancies

-- Vacancies are advertised across Oriel, NHS Jobs and Universal Job’s along with having all information, guidance and application processes accessible on the NSHCS website.
+- Vacancies are advertised on Oriel and NHS Jobs website along with having all information, guidance and application processes accessible on the NSHCS website.

 - The recruitment and selection processes are reviewed on an annual basis to ensure we are working in the most equitable and inclusive ways.

 Due to the limited number of interviews available, the NSHCS are unable to offer interviews to disabled applicants under a guaranteed scheme.
 Applications are subject to longlisting, through an online situational judgement test, and shortlisting through a review of the application against the person specification.
 Any applicant who meets the entry requirements as detailed on the person specification and passes the situational judgment test will go through to shortlisting.